raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/04-Amazon-Bedrock/README.md

         user_id: user-001
         deployment_id: dep-001
         question: what are Some of the key elements of focus group research?
-        prompt: \n\nHuman: You are given a document and a query.
-You need to answer the query on the basis of document. \nIf the answer is not contained within the text below, say - \"Sorry, I dont know.
-Please try again.\", and do not add any other text in response. \n\n<Document>:{documents} </Document> \n<Query>: {query}</Query> \n\nAssistant:
         ```

-- NOTE: Please make sure the format of the prompt in the request body has "\n\nHuman:" in the beginning and "\n\nAssistant:" at the end.
+- NOTE: We do not use "prompt" in request body as this is set internally within Lambda function code.
 - Reference:
    - https://docs.anthropic.com/claude/reference/complete_post
    - https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-claude.html#api-inference-examples-claude

 - Click on Send and wait for the API response.
+- You can send request with different question and test.
+The Lambda function saves previous 2 chat QnA in it's history.

-### 7. Remove the Pinecone namespace
+### 5. Remove the Pinecone namespace

 #### Using Postman